Uncharted Waters: Soundtracks

 The soundtracks for both Uncharted Waters and New Horizons were composed by Yoko Kanno.
 The soundtrack for Uncharted Waters Online is based in part on those works.

 Reception

 Dave Arneson in Computer Gaming World in 1992 criticized the first Uncharted Waters' inaccurate history and geography, flawed and repetitive game play ("those who are looking for variety and surprises should weigh anchor and sail for another game"), and "one-dimensional" NPCs unlike those in other Koei games.
-He concluded, "when compared to what it could have been, it is more than mildly disappointing".
-In a 1993 survey of pre 20th-century strategy games the magazine gave the game two stars out of five, stating that while its geography was inaccurate and user interface "could bear improvement", "Game play can be interesting".
+In a 1993 survey of pre 20th-century strategy games the magazine gave the game two stars out of five, stating that while its geography was inaccurate and user interface "could bear improvement", "game play can be interesting".